 The word warrant is used a lot in criminal proceedings, as well as in TV shows and movies involving lawyers or the police.
 However, most people would probably not be able to tell you there are different types of warrants, each involving unique rules and each used in a unique way.
 Aside from bench warrants, the two major types of warrants that come up in the context of the criminal justice system are arrest warrants and search warrants.
-Below, our experienced Philadelphia criminal defense attorneys explain the differences between these types of warrants and what you should do in response to each one.
+Below, our experienced Philadelphia criminal lawyer explains the differences between these types of warrants and what you should do in response to each one.

 Bench Warrants in Philadelphia